 In a small bowl or measuring cup, combine hot water and espresso powder, and mix until the coffee is fully dissolved.
 Pour the hot coffee into the cake batter.
 Working relatively quickly, whisk the coffee into the batter until just combined.
 It should be quite loose now (that's normal!)

-Pour the cake batter into your prepared Bundt pan and smoothen into an even layer.
+Pour the cake batter into your prepared Bundt pan.
 Bake the cake in the center of your preheated 350°F oven for 45 to 55 minutes, or until puffed and a skewer inserted into the center of the cake comes out clean.

 Cool your cake for 10 to 15 minutes in your cake pan, then turn onto a wire rack to cool completely to room temperature.